Position (geometry): Relative position

-Definition
+Definition and representation

 Three dimensions

 In three dimensions, any set of three-dimensional coordinates and their corresponding basis vectors can be used to define the location of a point in space—whichever is the simplest for the task at hand may be used.

 Commonly, one uses the familiar Cartesian coordinate system, or sometimes spherical polar coordinates, or cylindrical coordinates:

 where t is a parameter, owing to their rectangular or circular symmetry.
 These different coordinates and corresponding basis vectors represent the same position vector.
 More general curvilinear coordinates could be used instead and are in contexts like continuum mechanics and general relativity (in the latter case one needs an additional time coordinate).

 n dimensions

 Linear algebra allows for the abstraction of an n-dimensional position vector.
 A position vector can be expressed as a linear combination of basis vectors:

 The set of all position vectors forms position space (a vector space whose elements are the position vectors), since positions can be added (vector addition) and scaled in length (scalar multiplication) to obtain another position vector in the space.
 The notion of "space" is intuitive, since each xi (i = 1, 2, …, n) can have any value, the collection of values defines a point in space.

 The dimension of the position space is n (also denoted dim(R) = n).
 The coordinates of the vector r with respect to the basis vectors ei are xi.
 The vector of coordinates forms the coordinate vector or n-tuple (x1, x2, …, xn).

 Each coordinate xi may be parameterized a number of parameters t.
 One parameter xi(t) would describe a curved 1D path, two parameters xi(t1, t2) describes a curved 2D surface, three xi(t1, t2, t3) describes a curved 3D volume of space, and so on.

 The linear span of a basis set B = {e1, e2, …, en} equals the position space R, denoted span(B) = R.